 - a.
-Airflow and HVAC Settings: The district recognizes the needs to create additional passive air circulation and introduction of increased outdoor air into the building to promote safety.
-As the air quality index allows, HVAC units shall be adjusted for appropriate outside air flow into the building and windows shall be opened when feasible and at teacher discretion.
+Airflow and HVAC Settings: Like last year, the district recognizes the needs to create additional passive air circulation and introduction of increased outdoor air into the building to promote safety.
+HVAC units shall be adjusted to increase outside air flow into the building and windows shall be opened when feasible.
 Vent angles shall be adjusted as necessary to prevent direct, active air flow across surfaces, as airflow is preferred to be indirect to prevent the direct spread of water droplets in the air between students and staff.
 We have also placed HEPA filters in all music rooms in addition to rooms accommodated. - b.
-Staff will be able to request a HEPA filter should their classroom or office space meet the criteria. - c.
-Facilities and Cleaning: Routine cleaning will be conducted as typical district protocol.
-As we did not see much evidence that COVID-19 was transmitted through contact with shared surfaces, we will be prepared to employ enhanced cleaning protocols, as needed.
+Accommodations can be made for classrooms that fit a certain criterion regarding air flow.
+Like the 2021-2022 school year, staff will be able to request a HEPA filter should their classroom or office space meet the criteria. - c.
+Facilities and Cleaning: As we did not see much evidence that COVID-19 was transmitted through contact with shared surfaces, we will be prepared to employ enhanced cleaning protocols, as needed.
 The district will ensure the safety and health of all students and staff by implementing the following practices on an as needed basis throughout the year: - i.
 Facilities staff will review and receive retraining on cleaning and enhanced sanitation practices and safety protocols. - ii.
 Conducting daily cleaning of classrooms, restrooms, cafeterias, kitchens, and hallways. - iii.
 Conducting periodic and/or necessitated deep cleaning using enhanced protocols if illness is observed in specific classrooms. - iv.
 Supplying hand soap, disinfecting wipes, and hand sanitizing gel in classrooms, main entrances, and high use areas.
 In areas where hand washing may not be available, sanitizing gel will be available. - v.
 Supplying masks, gloves, face shields, plexiglass barriers, and additional PPE as requested by staff. - vi.
-Cafeteria tables/seats/chairs will be cleaned and sanitized between lunch all periods regardless of need. - D. Contact tracing in combination with isolation and quarantine, in collaboration with the State, local, territorial, or Tribal health departments: Based on the NJDOH recommendations the Readington Township Schools will transition away from a case-investigation response model to a routine disease control model.
-This model focuses more on responding to clusters of cases, outbreaks, and evidence of ongoing transmission in schools/ECE, and less on individual case investigation and contact tracing.

-E. Diagnostic and screening testing:

-The Readington Township School District will provide resources to parents, students and staff regarding testing for COVID-19.
-The school district also has access to testing kits in order for all students to have access, if needed.

-- F. Efforts to provide vaccinations to educators, other staff, and students, if eligible: The Readington Township Public Schools collected vaccination information when required by Executive Order 253.
+Cafeteria tables/seats/chairs will be cleaned and sanitized between lunch periods. - D. Contact tracing in combination with isolation and quarantine, in collaboration with the State, local, territorial, or Tribal health departments: Based on the NJDOH recommendations the Readington Township Schools will transition away from a case-investigation response model to a routine disease control model.
+This model focuses more on responding to clusters of cases, outbreaks, and evidence of ongoing transmission in schools/ECE, and less on individual case investigation and contact tracing. - E. Diagnostic and screening testing: - The Readington Township School District will provide resources to parents, students and staff regarding testing for COVID-19.
+The school district also has access to testing kits in order for all students to have access, if needed. - F. Efforts to provide vaccinations to educators, other staff, and students, if eligible: - The Readington Township Public Schools collected vaccination information when required by Executive Order 253.
 Vaccines for both COVID and the flu were provided on site by our school physician.
-The district maintains contact with our School Physician who may be able to provide further information regarding vaccines. - G. Appropriate accommodations for children with disabilities with respect to health hand safety policies: The Readington Township School District will develop plans to ensure students with disabilities receive appropriate accommodations with respect to health and safety needs.
+The district maintains contact with our School Physician who may be able to provide further information regarding vaccines. - G. Appropriate accommodations for children with disabilities with respect to health hand safety policies: - The Readington Township School District will develop plans to ensure students with disabilities receive appropriate accommodations with respect to health and safety needs.
 The following are a sample of universal precautions that will occur throughout the year: - Airflow settings on HVAC units; - Use of hand sanitizer and enhanced hand washing protocols in school;